HazardDede/appdaemon-apps/README.md

 ## Running a demo

-Run the following commands (make sure that docker and docker-compose is installed) to startup a home assistent and a appdaemon instance for demo purpose.
+Run the following commands (make sure that docker and docker-compose is installed) to startup a home assistent instance and a appdaemon instance for demo purpose.

+There is already a pre-installed user `user` with related password `welcome`.
+A long lived access token for appdaemon (authentication for appdaemon @ home assistent) has already been created.

 ```bash
 docker-compose up -d && docker logs --tail=50 -f appdaemon